Hussein-A/Cryptography/README.md

 For more specific instructions please click this [link](https://msdn.microsoft.com/en-ca/library/ms235639.aspx).

 ## Change Log
+* 1.1.0
+  * Added Vigenere encryption and decryption (with/without key) using Friedman attack.
+  * Cipher functions no longer  take file name to read text rather they assume a cleaned string of the text..

 * 1.0.0
   * First proper release includes Caesar enc, dec and attack.